hzau-liulab/MTB-HIV/README.md

 ### Results
 You will obtain three output files in the directory /the/directory/of/output/, such as proximity.txt, permutation.txt, z_score.txt and a directory named permutation that includes the results of random repetitions.
 The first file provides the three proximity values of each drug.
-The second file provides the ave and std of random results.
+The second file provides the average values and standard deviations of random results.
 The third file provides three Z-scores corresponding to the three proximity values.

 Output examples for the third file